urbien/vortexhealing/README.md

 # For VortexHealing Teachers
 ## Modular site
-Similar to a site for practicioners, but also classes, their reviews, discussions, wizard upkeep and morning routine.
+Similar to a site for practicioners, but also classes, their reviews, discussions, details on wizard upkeep, as Lorraine calls it and a morning routine, as Terrie does.

 ## Zoom tools
 A synchronous translation of classes is important.
 I have a friend in Germany who does not speak English.
-I am sure the same is true in China, Japan, and other countries that have low general knowledge of English.
-This severely limits the reach of VortexHealing to the planet.
+What to do for potential students in China, Japan, and other countries that have much lower general knowledge of English than Germany?
+Lnaguage barrier severely limits the reach of VortexHealing on the planet.
+Here are some ideas that I partially researched:

 - Auto-generation of subtitles for Zoom-based classes in real-time like Youtube does it.
 Some people can read but it is hard for them to quickly understand the spoken word, especially with Irish, Australian and US Midwest accents.
 - [Auto-translation](https://integrately.com/integrations/google-translate/zoom) of those subtitles into other languages
-- AI to train translator on VortexHealing vocabulary to improve the quality of the above
+- AI can be trained on VortexHealing corpus of text to improve the quality of the above

-## IDEA: Internship program for VortexHealing teachers
+## Internship program for VortexHealing teachers
 There is currently a skills gap between graduating from the VortexHealing class and becoming a professional healer.
 To successfully bridge that gap, there is a need for more support from teachers.
 Consider this to be an equivalent of the internship program for medical professionals.
+Internship program needs to provide a revenue stream for teachers or it will be unsustainable.

 - Energetic support for a group of students doing healing sessions on themselves or a partner
 - Monitoring healing sessions of students, review and evaluation afterwards
-- Healing office with lead practicioner and junior practicioners
+- Healing office with a lead practitioner and junior practitioners

 ## Mobile App
 An app to help students with the study and practice (let's discuss what this app could do).

-# General VortexHealing awareness program
+## General VortexHealing awareness program
 - Youtube (or Spotify) interviews with VortexHealing teachers, like Ric did with [Awareness Explorers](https://www.youtube.com/watch?v=7Xv-CELriII)
 - Youtube (or Spotify) interviews with students, like Daisy did in 2022 on [Initiating Awakening](https://open.spotify.com/episode/2bWjfi75nVFFTtLMbbwHvx) and [Sex and Relationships](https://open.spotify.com/episode/7xtgyqm4zwUwEtLiC8m4Da).
 I heard some pretty juicy and entrancing stories from VortexHealing students, which I found inspiring for myself, and may inspire others.
 I know these things work, as I also shared my VortexHealing and Path stories with others, and even though some were higher-level students or at least were doing VortexHealing for much longer than I did, they were encouraged to try some new things and intensify their own practice.
 - Do a TED talk.
 This can be done both by teachers and students.